If you are invited to a Tribunal hearing about electroconvulsive treatment (ECT), this information is for you.

 If your psychiatrist applies for permission to give you ECT, we will invite you to a hearing which will be held within 5 business days.

-The Tribunal can decide to make an ECT Order that you must have ECT if you meet the criteria in the Mental Health Act 2014.
+The Tribunal can decide to make an ECT order that you must have ECT if you meet the criteria in the Mental Health and Wellbeing Act 2022.

 - the number of treatments (up to a maximum of 12 treatments).

-If you are a compulsory patient over 18 years old, the Tribunal can only approve ECT if:
+If you are a compulsory patient over 18 years old, the Tribunal can only authorise ECT if:

 - there is no less restrictive way for you to be treated.

-If you are a voluntary patient over 18 years old the Tribunal can only approve ECT if:
+If you are a voluntary patient over 18 years old the Tribunal can only authorise ECT if:

 - there is no less restrictive way for you to be treated and

-If you are a compulsory patient under 18 years old the Tribunal can only approve ECT if:
+If you are a compulsory patient under 18 years old the Tribunal can only authorise ECT if:

 - you have given informed consent in writing or